mediocreatmybest/esp32/README.md

 - IR-based climate control currently using Athom RF IR Remote hardware
 - Configurable AC platform/model settings (example, Mitsubishi)
 - Optional mould-reduction dry-down cycle and timer after AC is turned off
+- Optional simplified timer for ON or OFF aftet a set period of time.
-- Optional OFF timer to automatically switch the AC off after a set duration
+  - If the device is OFF the timer will switch the device ON
+  - If the device is ON the timer will switch the device OFF
 - Home Assistant Bluetooth Proxy

 TODO:

-- Optional ON timer with different modes
 - RF Controller